Charaxes phraortes: Description

 Similar to pollux and phoebus, but has the tails on the hindwing much longer,8—9 mm. in length; the basal part of the upper surface is light red-brown and but little darker than the broad orange-brown median band; the cell of the forewing with two large black spots and the median band with large black spots in cellules 2—4; the hindwing above at the distal margin with orange-yellow transverse spots in 2—7; the hindwing beneath, with three black, white-bordered transverse spots at the costal margin in cellule 8;the ground-colour of the basal part bright red-brown.
 Madagascar; rare.

 Related species

 Historical attempts to assemble a cluster of presumably related species into a "Charaxes jasius Group" have not been wholly convincing.
 More recent taxonomic revision, corroborated by phylogenetic research, allow a more rational grouping congruent with cladistic relationships.
 Within a well-populated clade of 27 related species sharing a common ancestor approximately 16 mya during the Miocene, 26 are now considered together as The jasius Group.
 One of the two lineages within this clade forms a robust monophyletic group of seven species sharing a common ancestor approximately 2-3 mya, i.e. during the Pliocene, and are considered as the jasius subgroup.
-The second lineage leads to 19 other species within the Jasius group, which are split in to three well-populated subgroups of closely related species.
+The second lineage leads to 19 other species within the Jasius group, which are split into three well-populated subgroups of closely related species.